katspaugh/wavesurfer.js/README.md

  * `skipLength` – there's no `skipForward` and `skipBackward` methods anymore
  * `splitChannelsOptions` – you should now use `splitChannels` to pass the channel options.
 Pass `height: 0` to hide a channel.
 See [this example](https://wavesurfer-js.org/examples/#split-channels.js).
  * `xhr`, `drawingContextAttributes`, `maxCanvasWidth`, `forceDecode` – removed to reduce code complexity
+ * `barMinHeight` - the minimum bar height is now 1 pixel by default

 ### Removed methods
  * `getFilters`, `setFilter` – as there's no Web Audio "backend"